 That said, there are still times when I want to feel extra fresh and after hearing my good friend rave about her homemade natural deodorant (she tweaked Wellness Mama’s recipe), I knew I needed to try it out!
 Which lead me here… because it’s truly amazing and I just had to share it with you all.

 Hip Tip: Before you switch to my all-natural deodorant, make sure to do this easy armpit detox first so you’re starting fresh and smell even fresher.

-Now, I know most people don’t have sticks of beeswax laying around but don’t let that scare you away from trying this recipe, friends!
-It’s cheap to buy on Amazon, ships in just one day (with your Prime Membership), and you’ll get enough to make about 3 sticks of homemade natural deodorant so there’s plenty of bang for your buck if you need to order it as I did.
+Now, I know most people don’t have sticks of beeswax laying around, but don’t let that scare you away from trying this recipe, friends!
+It’s cheap to buy on Amazon, ships in just a day or two (with your Prime Membership), and you’ll get enough to make about 3 sticks of homemade natural deodorant so there’s plenty of bang for your buck if you need to order it as I did.

 That means you’ll be spending less than $1.99 per stick of homemade deodorant and at the rate I’m using mine, this pack of beeswax will last you 6 years so that’s less than $1 a year you’ll spend on deodorant! 😱